Annytomica/kumiko-community-hub/README.md

 - Desktop screens: BenQ PD series 27”

 ## Testing Summary
-- During early testing phases, the interaction of classes from the Abstract template did cause functional bugs at times and required significant troubleshooting to identify.
+- During early testing phases, the interaction of classes from the Abstract template caused functional bugs at times and required significant troubleshooting to identify.
 - The site worked on all devices and browsers tested, but issues were found on older devices.
-- Two bugs were found which are reported in the Bugs section, these relate to like and comment submissions.
+These issues were:
+   - the like icon does not always update after first like.
+This appeared to be due to slow submission and page loading being out of sink.
+   - Django authorisation forms (register in particlular) which did not always perform as intended and submit details correctly.
+This issue was present on very old devices only and may have been a soft/hardware compatability issue.
 - Recommendations for readability of login/register links in login/register forms was taken into account and changes make to improve.
-- Besides the bugs the biggest issue identified was the Django authorisation forms (register in particlular) which did not always perform as intended and submit details correctly.
-This issue was present on very old devices only and may have been a soft/hardware compatability issue.

-Testing summarised below - green = behaves as expected, orange = works but behaviour not as expected, red = does not work
+Testing summarised below - green = behaves as expected, yellow = issue on older devices only, orange = works but behaviour not as expected, red = does not work

 ![testing-table](static/images/testing-table.png)

 ### Testing conclusion
 This site underperforms on older devices and browsers.
-The issues are primarily driven by Django third-party packages and not general page design.
+The issues are primarily driven by slow loading/submission times and Django third-party packages on these old devices.
+They were not deemed 'bugs' as all newer devices worked as expected.
 The masonary bricks are also laggy on old devices and an alternative may work better.

 ## Final Code Validation
 HTML – all pages passed validation with no errors detected using the official [W3C HTML validator](https://validator.w3.org/).
-The summary of results can be found [here](static/images/html_validatons.pdf)
+The summary of results can be found [here](static/images/html_validatons.pdf).
+There were multiple warnings about header order usage which were caused by using the Abstract template for styling, as this had predefined header structures.

-CSS – all pages passed validation with no errors detected using the official [W3C CSS validator](https://jigsaw.w3.org/css-validator/).
-The summary of results can be found [here](static/images/css_validatons.pdf)
+CSS – the custom style.css file passed validation with no errors detected using the official [W3C CSS validator](https://jigsaw.w3.org/css-validator/).
+The summary of results can be found [here](static/images/css_validatons.pdf).
+The abstract.css file from the Abstract template was not tested.

-JavaScript - the game passed vaildation with no errors detected using [JS Hint](https://jshint.com/).
-The summary of results can be found [here](static/images/js_validatons.pdf)
+JavaScript - all custom js files (likes.js and comments.js) passed vaildation with no errors detected using [JS Hint](https://jshint.com/).
+The summary of results can be found [here](static/images/js_validatons.pdf).
+JS files from the Abstract template were not tested (jquery-3.2.1.min.js, main.js, modernizr.js and plugins.js)

 Accessibility – all pages showed high accessibility using Chrome [Lighthouse DevTools](https://developer.chrome.com/docs/lighthouse/).
 The summary of results can be found [here](static/images/lighthouse.pdf).
-It should be noted that there was significant impact on 'best practises' for pages displaying images from older installed version of Cloudinary as it sends immages over HTTP, not HTTPS.
-Anupgrade to newer coloudinary version is part of future features.
+The delivery of images without defined dimensions by Cloudinary caused some performance issues.

-PYTHON - PEP8 validation: all .py files passed validation with no errors reported from [CI pep8 python linter](https://pep8ci.herokuapp.com/).
-This was carried out on all admin.py, apps.py, forms.py, models.py, tests.py, urls.py,views.py and the settings.py file.
+Python - PEP8 validation: all .py files passed validation with no errors reported from [CI pep8 python linter](https://pep8ci.herokuapp.com/).
+This was carried out on all admin.py, apps.py, forms.py, models.py, test_forms.py, test_views.py, urls.py,views.py and the settings.py file.

 # Bugs